 Along with this disposition, I’ve gained a heightened awareness of how much I continue to suffer inside my mind and body.
 More specifically, through looking deeply at my patterns of thinking and responding—both conscious and unconscious patterns—I’ve detected a deep embodiment of toxic shame.

 Toxic shame, as noted on the website Very Well Mind, is a powerful emotion that can cause people to feel defective, unacceptable, and even damaged beyond repair.

 It’s often confused with guilt, which is a related but different emotion.
-When you feel guilty, according to Bradshaw’s work and Very Well Mind, you’re making a judgment that something you’ve done is wrong.
-When you feel “healthy shame” you experience normal humility, remorse, or boundaries.
-But with toxic shame, you think and feel that your entire self is wrong.
+When you feel guilty, according to Very Well Mind, you’re making a judgment that something you’ve done is wrong.
+When you feel healthy shame you experience normal humility and boundaries; with toxic shame, however, you’re feeling that your whole self is wrong.

-Whatever the circumstances and whomever is “guilty,” if anyone, this shame is real for me and continues to get in my way.
-More often that I’d like, I consciously or unconsciously expect to be called out, judged, and rejected.
+Whatever the circumstances and whomever is “guilty,” if anyone, shame is real for me and continues to get in my way.
+More often that I’d like, I unconsciously or unconsciously expect to be called out, judged, and rejected.
 I’m even “ashamed of being ashamed.”

 And I’ve finally had enough.

 I’ve started the hard work that’s necessary to extricate these tentacles of shame from my life.
 This work dovetails with my ongoing study and application of the foundational teachings of Buddhism known as the Four Noble Truths and the Noble Eight-fold Path, along with more nuanced Buddhist teachings.